Tri-State Neurology: Muhammad Nayer, M.D.

-According to the Centers for Disease Control and Prevention, nearly 3.5 million Americans are living with epilepsy, a condition treated by Muhammad Nayer MD at Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada.
+According to the Centers for Disease Control and Prevention, nearly 3.5 million Americans are living with epilepsy, a condition treated by Muhammad Nayer MD at Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada and Bullhead City, AZ.
 If you or a loved one has epilepsy, you understand just how disruptive and distressing the condition can be.
 Fortunately, there are treatments that can help.
 Book an appointment with Dr. Nayer today either online or by phone to explore your options.

 Epilepsy is the fourth most prevalent seizure disorder in the nation.
 The chronic disorder causes unprovoked, recurrent seizures.
 Epilepsy can be caused by genetic factors or a structural change in the brain, but there are many cases in which a cause cannot be determined.